arubique/are-we-done-with-ocl/README.md

 - Suggestions, improvements and comments are welcome, simply open an issue or contact me.
 You can find my contact information at [https://horwitz.ai](https://horwitz.ai)

 ## Acknowledgments
-Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page.
 Created from [this template](https://github.com/eliahuhorwitz/Academic-project-page-template).

 ## Website License